 If you want to travel to other fare zones you will need to purchase a zone upgrade.

-Visit around 50 establishments; all are linked to The Zurich Museums Association (VZM).
-Visitors can immerse themselves in the exhibits, enjoying topics such as art, cultural history, architecture, science, medicine, and plant-life.
+You can visit around 50 establishments (all are linked to The Zurich Museums Association) with the Zurich Card.
+Museums feature exhibits covering a wide range of topics such as art, cultural history, architecture, science, medicine, and plant-life.

 Visitors to the Restaurant Adlisberg (Address: Adlisbergstrasse 75, 8044 Zürich) can relax in peaceful surroundings and enjoy the beautiful scenery.
 The menu offers authentic Swiss and Zurich fare made from fresh, regional produce.

-Show your Zurich Card when dining at these venues (or other Zurich Pass Partner venues) and you will receive a free culinary surprise with each main meal.
+Show your Zurich Card when dining at these venues (or other Zurich Card Partner venues) and you will receive a free culinary surprise – an aperitif, chocolates or a dessert – with each main meal purchased.